zhinst/labone-python/README.md

 Warning:
     The API is built and tested against the latest internal LabOne development version.
-It will not work with the latest released version of LabOne.
+It will most likely not work with the latest released version of LabOne.

 Current development status:

 * [x] Basic connection to the data server through the labone.core.session.KernelSession
 * [x] Full support of the data server API through the labone.core.session.KernelSession
-* [] Async node tree
+* [ ] Async lazy node tree
-* [] Helper functions
-* [] Device objects
+* [ ] Device objects

-Warning:
-    The name of the project and package are still a work in progress.
+* [ ] feature parity with zhinst-toolkit

 ## Installation

 Warning:
     Currently, we use the master version of the pycapnp package.
-Unfortunately, pycapnp does not use git for versioning.
-Therefore, the master version has the same then the latest released version.
     This means it has to be manually installed.
 To ease the installation, we have temporarily created a custom index at https://docs.zhinst.com/pypi/ from which the master version can be installed.